Ger1Git/portofolio/README.md

 Welcome to my portfolio website!
-Here, you'll find a curated collection of my work, showcasing my skills and experiences in [your field, e.g., web development, design, etc.].
+Here, you'll find a curated collection of my work, showcasing my skills and experiences in web development.
 This site serves as both a personal introduction and a demonstration of my capabilities.

 Table of Contents
 About Me